karlosthehat/Tesla-VIN-checker/README.md

 If you have done all of this correctly, the code should work.
 Then in the terminal, you can use the “crontab -e” command to setup a schedule to run at your leisure.
 It should look like this: "00 * * * * xvfb-run python3 /home/pi/teslavinchecker.py"
 It will run every hour on the hour. "xvfb-run" means it will run headless and in the background.

-For those wondering about the hard exit/sys flush command, I had some issues with the pi getting bogged down after days of running this script.
+For those wondering about the hard exit/sys flush command, I had some issues with the pi getting bogged down after days of running this script (my pi runs several projects like this 24/7).
 This seems to have solved it.

 As I said, the code is rushed and crude.
 Please improve on it! :)